 We are grounded in the histories of displacement that have affected the West Side, from the forced removal of the Dakota people in 1851, to the destruction of the immigrant community on the West Side Flats in the early 1960’s, to today’s displacement of low-income people of color due to gentrification.

 We organize with renters on the West Side of Saint Paul to address repair issues, exploitation, evictions, and rent hikes, because housing is a right, not a commodity.

-Keep St. Paul Home: Renters Belong in Our Neighborhoods is a campaign focused on preventing displacement by stabilizing rents.
+In November of 2021, Saint Paul voted YES for rent stabilization!
+Every single precinct of the West Side voted yes too.
+That's the power of the people!
 Led by the Housing Equity Now!
-St. Paul (HENS) Coalition, community organizations across the city are collecting signatures in support of a ballot measure that will keep tenants, especially low-wealth and BIPOC households, from getting priced out of their homes.
-Learn more about rent stabilization here.
+St. Paul (HENS) Coalition, community organizations across the city succeeded passing a policy that will keep tenants, especially low-wealth and BIPOC households, from getting priced out of their homes.

 S.A.F.E.
 Tenant Protections

-We are proud to have been a part of the successful campaign led by the Housing Equity Now!
+We are proud to have been a part of the 2020 campaign led by the Housing Equity Now!
 St. Paul (HENS) Coalition to win S.A.F.E.
-Housing Tenant Protections!
+Tenant Protections!